Parent Perspective: Words of Wisdom for the Reluctant Parent

 By Shari Bunks Geller, parent of Blair Academy alumni

 I survey my son's room.
 High school graduation is just two weeks away.
-College is no longer on the horizon, but our next step forward.
+College is no longer on the horizon but our next step forward.
 I am looking to see what he will need to take with him and what he will leave behind.
-Looking around his room I am keenly aware of how our worlds have expanded more than we could have imagined just four years ago when we applied Michael to high school.
+Looking around his room, I am keenly aware of how our world has expanded more than we could have imagined just four years ago when we applied Michael to high school.
 Boarding school was consciously not on our radar when we began our high school search.

-At the start of his eighth-grade year our son announced that would he like to apply to boarding school.
-My husband and I had a serious conversation about boarding school as an option.
+At the start of his eighth-grade year, our son said he would like to apply to boarding school.
+My husband and I seriously discussed boarding school as an option.
 We both attended good public schools growing up.
 We had decided against our public high school as an option for our four children and were committed to sending them to an independent day school.
 While neither my husband nor I came from families with a boarding school culture, we had many friends whose children attended boarding schools across the country.
-We had been frequently cautioned that once a child visits a boarding school all-day schools will pale in comparison.
-The facilities, the campus and the notion of a different level of independence are very alluring to a fourteen-year-old.
+We have frequently cautioned that once a child visits a boarding school, all-day schools will pale in comparison.
+The facilities, the campus, and the notion of a different level of independence are alluring to a fourteen-year-old.
 Although our conversation was serious, we quickly agreed that we would not consider boarding school.

-As I anticipate packing up Michael's dorm room, I am almost overwhelmed with how invaluable an experience his four years of boarding at Blair Academy have been for him and the immensely positive impact it will have on his successes in the years to come.
-But my enthusiasm for the value of these boarding school years is that much greater when set against my own transition as a first time boarding school mom.
-We knew instinctively that Blair was the right place, but that meant allowing him to board.
+As I anticipate packing up Michael's dorm room, I am almost overwhelmed with how invaluable an experience his four years of boarding at Blair Academy has been for him and the immensely positive impact it will have on his successes in the years to come.
+However, my enthusiasm for these boarding school years' value is much greater when set against my transition as a first-time boarding school mom.
+We instinctively knew Blair was the right place, but that meant allowing him to board.

 Myth #1: You are sending your child away.

 I recall saying this to a friend when Michael was in fourth grade.
 This was my perspective as the parent of an 8-year-old.
 Boarding meant packing up your child and leaving them in someone else's care.
 Even at fourteen, I worried that contemplating boarding school would mean giving up my input and influence in my child's life to strangers who would live with them and teach them.
-We were such hands-on parents and wanted to remain a critical influence in Michael's life.
+We were hands-on parents and wanted to remain a critical influence in Michael's life.
 I wasn't ready to relinquish that control.

-Reality #1: I have as much if not more influence on the important decisions in my child's life than I might have had he elected to attend day school.
-My time and conversations with my son are not about nagging him to do his homework or not be late for the school bus.
-Most boarding schools have mandatory evening study hall, sign in for breakfast and carefully enforced curfews.
-During study hall, faculty members are in the dorm to answer questions and oversee an orderly study period.
+My time and conversations with my son are not about nagging him to do his homework or not being late for the school bus.
+Most boarding schools have mandatory evening study halls, sign-in for breakfast, and carefully enforced curfews.
+Faculty members are in the dorm during study hall to answer questions and oversee an orderly study period.
 Someone else is nagging them about homework and good study habits.
-All the kids in the dorm have the same curfew and it is uniformly enforced.
-We don't waste time together debating that Johnny's mom lets him stay out two hours later and Mary's mom doesn't ground her if she misses curfew or forgets to call to say that she is late (and not on a stretcher in the emergency room!).
-There is weekly room inspection and someone else is suggesting they get the dirty clothes up off the floor and empty the trash can!
+All the kids in the dorm have the same curfew, which is uniformly enforced.
+We don't waste time together debating that Johnny's mom lets him stay out two hours later, and Mary's mom doesn't ground her if she misses curfew or forgets to call to say that she is late (and not on a stretcher in the emergency room!).
+There is a weekly room inspection, and someone else suggests they get the dirty clothes off the floor and empty the trash can!

 Myth #2: When a child has attended boarding school, starting college is anti-climatic.

 Boarding school means living in a dorm and navigating a campus.
-Learning to manage your time, your social life and your laundry will be old hat by the time they get to college.
+Learning to manage your time, your social life, and your laundry will be old hat by the time they get to college.

-Reality #2: When Michael received his first college acceptance this past January, I fully understood how significant this myth was for both my son and for me.
-Boarding schools, at least Blair Academy, are structured and very nurturing environments.
+Boarding schools, at least Blair Academy, are structured and nurturing environments.
 At Blair, the faculty and staff know each child.
-The personal advisor program and the academic monitor program provide an effortless opportunity for the student to connect with the faculty members.
-The personal advisor is a faculty member selected by the student as someone he feels comfortable to approach with personal matters.
-The academic monitor is assigned to the student to oversee the student's course selection, his progress throughout the year and to help with any academic issues.
+The personal advisor and academic monitor programs provide an effortless opportunity for the student to connect with the faculty members.
+The personal advisor is a faculty member selected by the student as someone he feels comfortable approaching with personal matters.
+The academic monitor is assigned to the student to oversee the student's course selection and progress throughout the year and to help with any academic issues.
 The ease with which a parent can communicate with the advisor and monitor creates a circle of cooperation and support for the student from both home and school.

-Reality #3: I have “more” of my children having them at boarding school than if they had stayed home and attended day school.
 My friends whose children are in day school drop them to the bus at 6:45 am.
-Their children return home after athletics on the late bus at 7:45 pm, quickly eat dinner and disappear to their bedrooms to tackle the heavy homework load.
+Their children return home after athletics on the late bus at 7:45 pm, quickly eat dinner, and disappear to their bedrooms to tackle the heavy homework load.
 On weekends their children are at sports practice during the day and out with their friends at night.
-When my child comes home for a long weekend or his extended breaks, he is all mine.
+He is all mine when my child comes home for a long weekend or extended breaks.
 His friends, if they happen to live in the area, are busy with their own families.
-On long breaks (6 days to three weeks at a time) he doesn't have homework to slog through every night.
-He is relaxed, appreciative of our time together and WITH us.
+He doesn't have homework to slog through every night on long breaks (6 days to three weeks at a time).
+He is relaxed and appreciative of our time together and WITH us.

 Reality #4: Unexpected bonuses that I realized after we signed onto boarding school life:

-Bonus #5: Teenage years are about self-discovery, learning who you are and defining who you want to be.
+Bonus #5: Teenage years are about self-discovery, learning who you are, and defining who you want to be.
 That is difficult enough even when you don't have two strong parents.
 Bright, talented children often have parents with strong personalities of their own.
 While all children define themselves to some degree in their parents' eyes, boarding school gives children a little extra space to develop beyond their parents' vision.
-They take the best of what we have taught and given them and mix it with their own ideas and strengths.
-They grow to be comfortable in their own skin with a sense of confidence and self that will be a solid foundation for their successes in life.
+They take the best of what we have taught and given them and mix it with their ideas and strengths.
+They grow to be comfortable in their skin with a sense of confidence and self that will be a solid foundation for their successes in life.

 Questions?
 Contact us on Facebook. @boardingschoolreview